UK-Export-Finance/dtfs2/README.md

 6. Set UKEF TFM environment variables in your terminal: `UKEF_TFM_API_SYSTEM_KEY` and `UKEF_TFM_API_REPORTS_KEY`.
 7. run `npm install` in the root folder of the repository. (note: this will install dependencies for the entire project, including those specified in sub-packages.
 More details on this in the [npm workspaces](./docs/npm-workspaces.md) docs)
 8. Start your local environment with `docker-compose -f docker-compose.dev.yml up --build`.
-9. Create mock data by running `npm run load` from the root folder of the repository.
+9. Create mock data in the MongoDB database by running `npm run load` from the root folder of the repository.
 This should generate mocks in your database.
+10. Run migrations on the SQL Server database (see [SQL DB docs](./docs/sql-db.md#--run-migrations) for details)

 Recommended: Install a MongoDB client such as Compass or Robo 3T.